Hudson Heights, Manhattan: In popular culture

 The 1985 film We Were So Beloved tells the stories of neighborhood Jews who escaped the Holocaust.
 A musical that began performances in 2007, In The Heights, takes place on 181st Street and Fort Washington Avenue, and was written and produced by Lin-Manuel Miranda who grew up in northern Manhattan.
-The same year, The Brief Wondrous Life of Oscar Wao, a novel by Junot Diaz, referred to Anglo women carrying yoga mats in the neighborhood as a harbinger of gentrification; the book won the Pulitzer Prize for letters in 2008.
+Filming of the 2021 movie In The Heights centered on that intersection as well as other locations throughout the neighborhood and in greater Washington Heights.
+The Brief Wondrous Life of Oscar Wao, a novel by Junot Díaz, referred to Anglo women carrying yoga mats in the neighborhood as a harbinger of gentrification; the book won the Pulitzer Prize for letters in 2008.